 COVID-19, the flu and RSV (Respiratory Syncytial Virus) are all contagious viruses that cause respiratory illnesses, and all diseases spread worldwide.
 Understanding how they differ in symptoms, transmission, prevention, and treatment is beneficial to minimizing the spread and helpful when determining the next steps you should take if you or someone in your family is experiencing symptoms.

 COVID-19 and flu can cause a fever, cough, body aches, fatigue, and headache.
 Symptoms can be mild or severe.
 Both COVID-19 and flu can result in pneumonia, which is inflammation of the lungs in which air sacs fill with pus and may become solid.
 If you are experiencing any of these symptoms, call your healthcare provider.

-People with the flu are most contagious in the first three to four days after symptoms begin.
+Flu: People with the flu are most contagious in the first three to four days after symptoms begin.
 However, healthy adults may sometimes infect others one day before symptoms show and up to five to seven days after becoming ill.

 Seasonal allergies start to impact people as winter winds down and spring comes into bloom.
 If you suffer from allergies, it's important to be able to recognize if it is your allergies that have struck and not the new coronavirus or the flu.

-“With a relatively warm March, symptoms of allergies and viral infections can often be difficult to differentiate,” said Syed Mustafa, MD, Allergy Specialist at Rochester Regional Health.
+“Symptoms of allergies and viral infections can often be difficult to differentiate,” said Syed Mustafa, MD, Allergy Specialist at Rochester Regional Health.

 “Some key differences are that viral infections should last days, not weeks or months, like allergies.
 Symptoms accompanied with a fever would suggest a viral infection, whereas symptoms like sneezing and itchy nose or eyes would suggest allergies.”

-If your sneezing, coughing, runny nose, and itchy eyes last longer than a week, call your local healthcare provider.
+If sneezing, coughing, runny nose, and itchy eyes last longer than a week, call your local healthcare provider.

-Wednesday, July 1, 2020
+Wednesday, November 25, 2020